-Hanoi has two metro lines under construction, and when completed they will be the first urban railways in Vietnam.
+Hanoi has two metro lines under construction, and when completed they will be the first urban transit railway in Vietnam.
 Both lines were due to be open by now, but there have been years of delays that have kept the lines from opening.

 It’s been a frustrating wait for Hanoians (and regular visitors like myself) to continually read news of further delays.
 Such delays though on first lines are not unprecedented.
 I made a comparison of cost and construction times of first metro lines in Asia, and Hanoi is by no means the slowest.